 The BVLOS Opportunity

-Commercial aviation regulators across the world are currently grappling with how to enable commercial drones to be operated Beyond Line of Sight (BLOS), meaning outside of the direct visual range of the pilot.
+Commercial aviation regulators across the world are currently grappling with how to enable commercial drones to be operated Beyond Visual Line of Sight (BVLOS), meaning outside of the direct visual range of the pilot.

-In the longer term BLOS flying is an essential requirement for the global logistics industry, which is looking to develop both autonomous passenger and air freight aircraft systems, as well as the much anticipated home delivery drone for your late night pizza.
-These systems will need to fly without direct visual observation and are the combination of safe BLOS flying and autopilot autonomous control.
+In the longer term BVLOS flying is an essential requirement for the global logistics industry, which is looking to develop both autonomous passenger and air freight aircraft systems, as well as the much anticipated home delivery drone for your late night pizza.
+These systems will need to fly without direct visual observation and are the combination of safe BVLOS flying and autopilot autonomous control.

 In the more immediate term, the combination of BVLOS drone systems and supporting regulation would bring opportunities for surveying, as well as search and rescue operations.
 Operating BVLOS allows drones to cover greater areas on a single mission and improve the cost and effectiveness of these information gathering airborne operations.
 Adding automation would allow many routine quantity surveying tasks such as stock pile measurement to become fully automated.

 BVLOS and the military